Business Administration - Marketing

 As a graduate, you will be prepared to reliably demonstrate the ability to:

-- Develop an integrated marketing communication strategy for marketing products, concepts, goods, or services based on an identified target market.
+- Develop an integrated marketing communication plan* for marketing of a product*, concept, good, or service based on an identified market need or target.

-- Determine strategies for developing new and modified products, concepts, goods, and services that respond to evolving market needs.
+- Determine strategies for the development of new and/or modified marketing concepts, products*, goods, and/or services that respond to evolving market needs.

-- Conduct primary and secondary market research to provide information needed to make marketing decisions.
+- Conduct market research* to provide information needed to make marketing* decisions.

-- Apply the principles of business ethics and corporate social responsibility.
+- Apply the principles of business ethics and corporate social responsibility to business decisions.